Adham2004-eng/dijavostore/README.md

 # dijavostore
 Dijavo Store is a simple, modern, and responsive e-commerce web application built with **HTML**, **CSS**, and **JavaScript**.
-The project demonstrates product listing, product details, search functionality, cart management, and contact & about pages with a dark-themed UI.
+The project demonstrates product listing, product details, search functionality, cart management, and contact & about pages.
 ---
 ## Live Demo